Jenifer (Masters of Horror)

 "Jenifer" is the fourth episode of the first season of Masters of Horror.
 It originally aired in North America on November 18, 2005.
 It was directed by Dario Argento and written by and starring Steven Weber.
-"Jenifer" is loosely adapted from a 10-page black-and-white comic book story, written by Bruce Jones and illustrated by Berni Wrightson, that originally appeared in issue #63 (July 1974) of the horror anthology title Creepy.
+"Jenifer" is adapted from a 10-page black-and-white comic book story, written by Bruce Jones and illustrated by Bernie Wrightson, that originally appeared in issue #63 (July 1974) of the horror anthology title Creepy.

 Plot

-Police officer Frank Spivey (Steven Weber) is eating lunch in his squad car when he happens upon a crazed man with a meat cleaver forcing a young woman (Carrie Fleming) onto the ground.
-When Spivey intervenes, the man tells Spivey that he "doesn't know what she is," forcing Spivey to shoot the man before he kills her.
-As he begins to console her, he first notices that although she has an attractive body, her face is horrifically disfigured.
-Despite his initial revulsion, when she cuddles into his arms, he finds himself affectionately drawn to her.
+Police officer Frank Spivey (Steven Weber) happens upon a man with a meat cleaver threatening a disfigured young woman (Carrie Fleming).
+Frank intervenes and the man warns Spivey that he "doesn't know what she is," forcing him to shoot the man before he kills her.
+Frank finds himself drawn to the girl.